YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

 Q&A
 ===

-- Can models be mocked as well?
+- Can models have mocked objects as well?

   Yes, you can can mock an ``ActionContext`` object for model tests as well.
   See `Mocking Models <../topics/mojito_testing.html#mojit-tests>`_.